readium/annotations/README.md

 This document defines a syntax for Annotation Documents, serialised in JSON and ready for embedding in a packaged publication (especially EPUB), shared as a file or referenced in a [Readium Web Publication Manifest](https://readium.org/webpub-manifest).

+This document defines a profile of the [W3C Web Annotation Data Model](https://www.w3.org/TR/annotation-model/) by defining a subset of the properties allowed in this model and adding a few properties.

+It is complemented by a [proposal for new Selectors](./Selectors.md); these new Selectors should be discussed in the context of a new version of the W3C Annotation Data Model.

 **Editors:**

 * Laurent Le Meur